kangkannnng/kangkannnng.github.io/_pages/about.md

 # About me

 I am a master's student at the National University of Defense Technology, and I am very interested in how to use large models more efficiently and how to solve problems using Multi-Agent architecture.
 Hope to communicate more with you.
+Currently, my research focuses on AIOps, which involves using data-driven approaches and AI to automate IT operation tasks such as log analysis and incident management.

 # Education